albingara/Dotted-Circle/README.md

 # Dotted Circle
- Dotted Circle with dynamic number of lines and animations
+ Dotted Circle with dynamic number of lines and animations in React.js